The General Information Catalog officially states:

 4. Once final approval has been granted, and (if necessary) IOC Approval has been granted, an email notification will be sent to the students confirming the student's ISR application status.
 The student will then be directed to complete a series of pre-departure requirements online including forms, insurance, and registration.

 Students proposing to continue research in the same country as their previous research are eligible to apply for an extension.
 To apply for an ISR extension, students must fill out the ISR Extension Request Form and receive approval from their Graduate Advisor and Faculty Sponsor.
 Approvals must be submitted prior to the application deadlines listed above in the "Application Deadlines" section.
 Approvals are accepted via email.
 Students are not required to pay a $50 application fee to extend their ISR status.
 Students must also be in compliance with our insurance requirement for the continuing semesters.
-If you are traveling to a country on the UT Austin Restricted Regions List, you must seek approval again from our International Oversight Committee before your continuance will be considered for approval.
+If you are traveling to a country on the UT Austin Restricted Regions List, you must seek approval again from our International Oversight Committee before your entension will be considered for approval.
 Registration for ISR will not occur until all approvals have been submitted and the registration period is open.
 It is the student's responsibility to make sure all approvals have been received.
-Please submit Extension Requests to firstname.lastname@example.org.
+Please submit Extension Requests to: email@example.com.